costaivo/quotes-app-ai-powered-2026/docs/product/tasks/tasks-rfd-003-pagination.md

 ## Relevant Files

-- `app/be/src/quotes/dto/pagination-query.dto.ts` - New DTO for `page` and `limit` query parameters.
+- `app/be/src/quotes/dto/pagination-query.dto.ts` - New DTO for `page` and `limit` query parameters. (new)
-- `app/be/src/quotes/dto/paginated-response.dto.ts` - New DTO for the standardized paginated response structure.
+- `app/be/src/quotes/dto/paginated-response.dto.ts` - New DTO for the standardized paginated response structure. (new)
+- `app/be/src/quotes/dto/pagination-meta.dto.ts` - New DTO for pagination metadata. (new)
 - `app/be/src/quotes/repositories/quote.repository.ts` - Updates to `findAll` to support `skip` and `take`.
 - `app/be/src/quotes/services/quote.service.ts` - Logic to calculate pagination metadata and structure the response.
 - `app/be/src/quotes/api/quote.controller.ts` - Updates to the `findAll` endpoint signature.